hecklawert/k8s-get-open-ports/k8s-get-open-ports/README.md

 - You could change the interval of the report as you desire
 - Ability of setup a whitelist of ports to ignore them on the report
 - Easy to export to metrics system as [ElasticSearch](https://www.elastic.co/es/what-is/elasticsearch)
-- No support reports persistance.
+- No support of reports persistance.
 If you need this feature you could use third-party data collector tools like [FileBeat](https://www.elastic.co/es/beats/filebeat) or [Fluentd](https://www.fluentd.org/).
 See [Enhance k8s-get-open-ports with data collectors]()

 ## Prerequisites